 Now that know how long you need to wait, you’ll need to know the Nevada annulment requirements.
 Here are the basics:

 - If you were married in Nevada, you’ll be happy to know that you don’t have to establish residency in Nevada before you file an annulment here.

-- If you were married outside Nevada, you’re eligible to file if you reside in Nevada, or, if military, if you have your LES in Nevada or you are willing to move to Nevada more or less permanently.
+- If you were married outside Nevada, you are eligible to file an annulment here if you reside in Nevada, or, if military, and your Leave and Earnings Statement (LES) states Nevada as your home of residence.

 As always, we offer free initial consultations, so if you’re contemplating an annulment, give us a call to find out how long you have to file an annulment in Nevada.